Medieval II: Total War: Kingdoms: Notable features

 Generals in the Crusades campaign have the ability to construct permanent forts that remain even after vacated by troops.

 The Principality of Antioch and Kingdom of Jerusalem may make use of the Knights Hospitaller and Knights Templar, respectively, thus giving them access to unique units - of whom only one of each may be present on the campaign map at one time.

 Each of the five playable factions owns a single region designated as a "Power Centre", with the loss of these centres dealing a major blow to that faction.
 For example, the loss of a faction's Power Centre will prevent the recruitment of certain troop types.
 Should a Power Centre be lost, reinforcements will often be sent to assist in recapturing that settlement.

 In addition, there are some events that can aid or hamper the player's faction.
-Namely, some of these are the Fourth Crusade (the arrival of two large Venetian armies near Constantinople, which can threaten the Byzantine player), the Mameluke rebellion of 1250 (when the Mamluk dynasty seized power in Egypt, giving the player a powerful Mamluk army under Baybars), the Mongol invasion of Asia (which can prove threatening to any player), and the rise of Osman I, which gives the Turks a reformed army called Janissaries.
+Namely, some of these are the Fourth Crusade (the arrival of two large Venetian armies near Constantinople, which can threaten the Byzantine player), the Mameluke rebellion of 1250 (when the Mamluk dynasty seized power in Egypt, giving the player a powerful Mamluk army under Baybars), the Mongol invasion of the Middle East (which can prove threatening to any player), and the rise of Osman I, which gives the Turks a reformed army called Janissaries.